mhunt429/Selah/README.md

 #### Configuration Details

 - **ConnectionStrings.DefaultConnection**: PostgreSQL connection string for Entity Framework (if used)
-- **SelahDbConnectionString**: Primary database connection string used by the application
+- **CortadoDbConnectionString**: Primary database connection string used by the application
 - **AwsConfig**: AWS credentials for AWS services integration
 - **PlaidConfig**: Plaid API credentials for financial account connections
   - Use `https://sandbox.plaid.com` for development/testing